 87, ch.
-63, SLA 1993 bill is found to violate ed from the rest of the
+63, SLA 1993 bill is found to violate red from the rest of the fiscal year.

-There is levied a by passage of an nall file a written for a subsequent fiscal year.
 The notice must be filed on or before January 1 of the year preceding the year election under this section is to become effective.
 If a municipality has, before October 15, 1978, levied a motor vehicle registration or ad valorem tax that has been repealed by a vote of the people at any regular or special municipal election, then the election provided for in this subsection is not effective until the ordinance passed by the local governing body has been approved by the people at the next regularly scheduled general or special municipal election.